APPLY

 Applicants for admission to the MS in Nonprofit Leadership Program at the School of Social Policy & Practice must meet all of the following criteria:

-• For international applicants whose first language is not English, TOEFL score (Institutional Code 2926; Department Code 95) of 100 or higher or IELTS score of 7.5 or higher taken within the last two years.
+- For international applicants whose first language is not English, TOEFL score (Institutional Code D698) of 100 or higher, IELTS score of 7.5 or higher, or Duolingo English Test score of 135 or higher taken within the last two years.

 Application Deadline